 As the convenors of the initiative, WFP and WHO have developed the project governance structures, provided technical expertise and engaged key partners.
 The WFP Innovation Accelerator supported the inter-agency project management team by promoting the end-to-end human-centered collective design process.
 From facilitating workshops to advancing the overall vision and capturing key learning, the WFP Innovation Accelerator’s role has been key to progressing this initiative.

-In June 2023, WFP and WHO completed six days of workshops and testing on the first near-complete version of the Infectious Disease Treatment Module at the UN Humanitarian Response Depot (UNHRD) hub in Brindisi, Italy.
-Over 70 participants from partner organizations joined to test medical and logistics scenarios and co-develop the final structure.
-Various partners expressed the game-changing potential of this module for medical workers in emergency response to infectious diseases and that it was the first time that many of them had worked in such a collaborative manner.
+The workshop was a culmination of several years of designing, improving and testing the module, including a June 2023 prototyping workshop at the UNHRD base in Brindisi, Italy.
+Throughout the process, various partners expressed the game-changing potential of this module for medical workers in emergency response to infectious diseases, and that it was the first time that many of them had worked in such a collaborative manner.